Our work in Wales

 In 2018, our 'Time to Test' campaigning work in Wales which focusses on Lynch Syndrome showed that none of the seven health boards in Wales were delivering universal testing for Lynch Syndrome as recommended by NICE.
 These guidelines state that everyone who is diagnosed with bowel cancer should be tested for this genetic condition which makes individuals more likely to get the disease.
 At the time, we campaigned in the media, wrote to the Chief Medical Officer in Wales for assurance that this would be addressed.

 In April 2019, we celebrated a campaign win!
 Following a collaborative effort by colleagues at the All Wales Medical Genetic Service , the Wales Cancer Network and ourselves, Senior leaders in NHS Wales committed to funding and supporting a new all Wales service which means, from June 2019, every health board in Wales will follow NICE guidelines to test ALL bowel cancer patients for Lynch syndrome.
-Read more about this story here (add link to here to the press story that Fran is going to publish on the 4th April)
+Read more about this story here.

 Issues around endoscopy waiting times, Lynch Syndrome and the introduction of a new screening test called a faecal immunochemical test (FIT) were some of the main issues raised during a recent debate at the National Assembly for Wales where several Assembly Members spoke in support of our Spotlight on Wales report and the need to improve services across all Health Boards in Wales.
 The Cabinet Secretary for Health gave a comprehensive response to the issues debated and reassurance that challenges around Wales’ diagnostic services, the roll out of FIT and also Lynch Syndrome were very much in hand.
 Read about the debate, Assembly Members support and watch it back here.